Active Working Groups

 • Define task forces** where appropriate.

-• Set clear deadlines and ensure they are met or correcting measures are put in place.
+• Set clear deadlines and ensure they are met, or corrective measures are put in place.

 • Ensure all members are assigned at least 1 concrete responsibility.

-• Ensure the WG has an up-to-date set of goals (with a 12-24 months horizon, but also 5-10 years) and it is clearly communicated in the WG webpage (on IE website).
+• Ensure the WG has an up-to-date set of goals (with a 12-24 months horizon, but also 5-10 years) and it is clearly communicated on the WG webpage (on the IE website).

 • Identify and invite experts who are active in the area covered by the WG to join the IE WG.
 Encourage WG members to do the same.